mssjo/fodge/README.md

-NOTE: The version used in my 2019 master's thesis (Lund University LU TP 19-21) is now deprecated, and has been moved to the old/ directory.
+NOTE: The version used in my 2019 master's thesis (Lund University LU TP 19-21) is now deprecated, and has been removed from this repository.
+If you want to access it, just tell me.
 (It never worked very well, so good riddance.)